Quinnworld/Quinnworld/README.md

 let currentQuestionIndex = 0;
 const questionFlow = [
     {
+        question: "What is your age?",
+        name: "age",
+        options: ["<20", "20-40", "40-60", ">60"],
+        nextQuestion: "gender"
+    },
+    {
         question: "What is your gender?",
         name: "gender",
         options: ["male", "female", "other"],
-        nextQuestion: "age"
-    },
-    {
-        question: "What is your age?",
-        name: "age",
-        options: ["<20", "20-40", "40-60", ">60"],
         nextQuestion: "hair_color"
     },
     {